-All Institutions of Higher Education (IHE) should follow current CDPH Masking Guidance and refer them to Face Coverings Q&A. For more information about getting the most out of masking, including tips for improved fit and filtration, refer to the Face Covering Fact Sheet (PDF).
+All Institutions of Higher Education (IHE) should follow current Guidance for Face Coverings (ca.gov).
+For more information about getting the most out of masking, including tips for improved fit and filtration, refer to the Face Covering Fact Sheet (PDF).